-The show is scheduled for 27 March to 2 September, 2021, but it could be modified depending on restrictions surrounding the pandemic.
+The show was scheduled to run from 27 March to 2 September, 2021, but the opening has been delayed due to restrictions surrounding the pandemic.

 C/O Berlin Foundation